Key points

 on, but remember, lead by example.

-becoming a safe, experienced driver.
-Youre in charge and
+your teen into becoming a safe, experienced driver.
+Youre

-can control how quickly your teen gets to drive under new conditions.
+in charge and can control how quickly your teen gets to drive

-You control the car keys and your teens license.
+delay licensure.
+You control the car keys and your teens

-with your teen as a passenger.
-Such demo drives allow
+yourself occasionally, with your teen as a passenger.
+Such demo

-you to discuss what youre doing as you drive, what youre
+drives allow you to discuss what youre doing as you

 |